jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

    * ``--zone`` specifies the data center zone where your cluster will be created.
      You can pick something from `this list
      <https://cloud.google.com/compute/docs/regions-zones/#available>`_
      that is not too far away from your users.
+   *  Note: A region is a geographical location used to host resources, comprising one or more zones.
+     A regional cluster creates pods across zones in a region, distributing Kubernetes resources across multiple zones in the region.
+     This is different from the default cluster, which has all its resources within a single zone(as shown above).

 5. To test if your cluster is initialized, run: